This website uses cookies

 Taco Tuesday pricing at Lucia

-Lucia on Taco Tuesday worked.
-A mix of seafood, beef and chicken tacos with beer and margaritas was enough after a long travel day.
-Even at $5 tacos, nothing is cheap in Vegas, but it was better than it might have been.
+Bags dropped, we headed straight downstairs.
+Landing on Taco Tuesday at Lucia was perfect timing.
+A mix of seafood, beef, and chicken tacos with beer and margaritas hit the spot after a long travel day.
+Even at $5 tacos, nothing is truly cheap in Vegas, but this was solid value and plenty of food.

-The room was a comfortable place to come back to.
-The dog reacted once more when the door opened, then settled again and stayed quiet overnight.
+The room turned out to be a comfortable place to return to.
+The neighbor’s dog gave one more quick bark when we came back, then stayed quiet for the night.

 Kassi Beach House at lunch

-Everything routes to the room.
-Meals, drinks, even a small business centre charge.
-I’ve picked that up separately in a Capital One offers piece, but the key point here is consistency.
+Everything routed cleanly to the room: meals, drinks, even the small business center charge.
+I’ve covered that side of things separately in The Cost of Collecting, but the key point here is the consistency.

 The Casino